Masudyee/science-facts-hub-2/README.md

 The boundary of these pools looks like a beautiful, calm underwater lake.
 But any fish, crab, or sea creature that accidentally swims or crawls into this heavy brine pool is instantly toxic-shocked, suffocated, and essentially "pickled" alive due to the extreme salt and lack of oxygen.

 ---
+## 🌌 Science Facts Hub - Phase 2 (Day 15)

+"Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less." — Marie Curie

+Welcome to Day 15!
+Today, we are exploring a fascinating biological anomaly inside our own bodies.
+Did you know that a part of you is actually older than the day you were born?

+---

+### 👁️ The Oldest Part of Your Body: The Eye Lens

+Most cells in the human body are constantly dividing, dying, and replacing themselves.
+For example, your skin replaces itself every few weeks.
+However, the cells in the very center of your eyes' lenses are a unique exception.

+- **Formed in the Womb:** The core proteins (called crystallins) that make up the center of your eye lens are formed while you are still a developing embryo in your mother's womb.
+- **Zero Turnover:** Once these cells and proteins are formed, they lose their metabolic activity.
+They never regenerate, change, or replace themselves for the rest of your life.
+- **As Old as You Are:** This means the lens core you are using to read this text right now is technically older than your official birth date!

+**The Carbon Dating Connection**
+Because these proteins never change after formation, scientists can actually use carbon-14 dating on the lenses of eyes to accurately determine a person's exact year of birth.
+It acts as a biological time capsule locked away inside your eyes.

+---